Invitation to become a Charter Member

 • improved…

 As you’re doing this, the number of users (knowledge seekers and knowledge sources) continues to grow.
 In other words, critical knowledge no longer ends up residing in the minds of only one or a few key individuals.
-Some of it can even be automated, increasing your overall capacity while freeing up your workforce to do more creative work.
+And automating that knowledge increases your overall capacity while freeing up your workforce to do more creative work.
 This eBody of Knowledge (eBoK) shows you how to make all of this happen in a consistent, systematic way.

 This isn’t just another online reference manual.
-It’s a living, ever-expanding, continuously updated body of knowledge.
+It’s a living, ever-expanding, continuously updated eBody of Knowledge.

 You’ll find this eBoK: